-PVC Bendits come with a 1 year parts and labor warranty.
+PVC Bendits come are sold with a 30 day return that includes shipping.
+They have a 1 year limited parts and labor warranty.
 If your PVC Bendit fails simply contact us and we will work with you to have it repaired or replaced.

-PVC Bendits are not the cheapest bending tools and certainly not the most expensive either.
-One expense is for Canadian-U.S. Safety Testing and approval.
+PVC Bendits are not the cheapest PVC bending tools and certainly not the most expensive either.
+One expense is for 'CSA' Canadian-U.S. Safety Testing and approval.
 CSA is a National Regulatory Testing Laboratory "NRLT" similar to UL.
-The cost of obtaining the 'CSA Listing' is very significant for a product like this... over $15,000.
-In addition to the initial fee for testing to ensure the product meets or exceeds CSA Standards, CSA charges an annual listing fee of over $4,000 and $925 a quarter factory inspection fee.
+The cost of obtaining the 'CSA Listing' is very significant for a product like this... over $40,000.
+In addition to the initial fee, CSA charges an annual listing fee of over $4,000 and $1,300 a quarter factory inspection fee.
 Our insurance company requires listing by an NRTL.
 It is your safety that we are concerned with and that is why this product is listed with CSA.

 You don't have to have a big, bulky box or a dozen different benders to bend PVC effectively.
 Whether you're a tradesman on the move, an event designer or a home-based do it yourselfer, it helps to have one tool for the job.
 The best tools are the right size and weight for what you expect to accomplish.
 PVC Bendit is compact and light, the whole package weighing just a few pounds, and small enough to carry around in a shoulder bag.
 At the same time, the PVC Bendit is ruggedly built from brushed, galvanized steel, so you can toss it in the back of the truck without worrying about it.

-To watch more PVC Bendit demonstration and instruction videos, click here.
+(To watch more PVC Bendit demonstrations and instructional videos, click here.)

 PVC Bendit is a tool designed specifically to bend PVC pipe, acrylic tubing, and thermoplastic sheets.
 It is a single, simple tool kit that provides you everything you need to start bending.
 PVC Bendit is offered in several different diameters and lengths.
 The lengths shown always refer to the “net bendable length” of the unit.
 That is to say, for example a 3 foot model will have a heated portion equal to 36 inches.
 Because of the cool grips on each end of the units, the overall length is greater than the heated area.
 Hence, a 3 foot unit will have an overall length of 50 inches, with 36 of those inches providing heat.
 All models the net bendable length in their name.
 One day, this will be the worldwide standard for bending PVC and other plastic pipes.
 Please note.
 Although shown in the slideshow the Hot Tool is no longer included or available.
 Also the build-a-bends and sleeves are no longer sold.
-We suggest watching the new YouTube videos - How to bend 4" PVC Pipe and How to bend 6" PVC Pipe - and house we use conduit inside the pipe to make better bends.
+We suggest watching the new YouTube videos - How to bend 4" PVC Pipe and How to bend 6" PVC Pipe - and how we place pieces of metal conduit inside the PVC pipe while positioning the PVC Bendit in the center so the heat radiates out from the center to heat more evenly and to make better bends.